-A traffic impact analysis (TIA) is being conducted in conjunction with the rezoning and NPA cases.
-Currently the TIA is still under reviewed by the Austin Transportation Department (ATD).
+A traffic impact analysis (TIA) was conducted in conjunction with the rezoning and NPA cases, please see Exhibit E: 305 S. Congress Final TIA Memo.

 The SCW district can be identified as the area between S. First Street on the west, Blunn Creek to the east, Lady Bird Lake to the north, and Riverside Drive and East Bouldin Creek to the south, see Exhibit A3: SCW Planning Area.
 To view the most current version of the Vision Framework Plan, please go the South Central Waterfront Initiative website at: